CHI-CityTech/Collaborative-AI/README.md

 ---

-📚 This repository is also supported by CUNY Academic Works as a **living resource**—encouraging experimentation, interdisciplinary collaboration, and iterative learning.

-### Citation
+## 📚 Citation

-> Smith, David B., DMA & ChatGPT.
-(2025). *Collaborative-AI: Curriculum and materials for exploring AI as a partner rather than a tool*.
+> **Smith, David B., DMA & ChatGPT.
+(2025).** *Collaborative-AI: Curriculum and materials for exploring AI as a partner rather than a tool*.
 Center for Holistic Integration / OpenAI. https://github.com/CHI-CityTech/Collaborative-AI

-> This resource was co-authored through an iterative conversation between human and AI contributors.
+> _This resource was co-authored through an iterative conversation between human and AI contributors._